We're creating viewer supported news. Become a member!

 Let’s talk about the sewer system of your body.
 Did you know the lymphatic system circulates, cleans, and filters all the leftover blood in the body?
-Surprisingly, there are three times more lymph than blood in the body.
-It is far too important not to educate people about this before society’s toxic, consumeristic products overwhelm our most important detoxification system.
+There is even more lymph fluid in the body than blood, and it is far too important not to educate people about this before society’s toxic, consumeristic products overwhelm our most important detoxification system.

 It is the sewer system of the body.
 The body pumps 90% blood and returns it to the heart.
 The other 10% comprise what is known as lymph and has no pump to return it to lymphatic channels for disposal.
 All viruses, bacteria, toxins, cancer cells, and chemicals are passed through the lymph, where the body is alerted if a foreign particle needs to be removed.

-Just think about it!
-Every cancer diagnosis comes with a lymph node biopsy.
+Just think about it: Every cancer diagnosis comes with a lymph node biopsy.
 Why?
-The lymphatics are the leftover blood which covers every organ routinely on a daily basis.
-If it isn’t moving properly (like in most Western countries, due to the Standard American Diet), then toxins and cancer cells cannot be emptied into lymphatic ducts which eventually lead to the detoxification methods in the liver/kidneys.
-Waste is then permanently disposed of by the bowels.
-These toxins fester in the system and are not recognized by the immune system in the lymph, but are still slowly exposed to organs where they “seed” that organ and cause metastasis.
+The lymphatics are the leftover blood that covers every organ routinely on a daily basis.
+If it isn’t moving properly (like in most Western countries, due to the Standard American Diet), then toxins and cancer cells cannot be emptied into the lymphatic ducts.
+Waste travels through these ducts to the liver and kidneys for detoxification and then is permanently disposed of by the bowels.
+If the lymph are not functioning properly, these toxins fester in the system, unrecognizable by the immune system in the lymph, and are slowly exposed to organs, where they “seed” that organ and cause metastasis.

 The lymphatic system is exposed to a myriad of toxins daily, including cigarette smoke, pollution, exhausts, prescription pill ingredients, food additives, chemicals, and pesticides.
 On top of that, most of us eat improperly, so we are lacking nutrients that serve as fuel.
 If we aren’t putting the proper essential amino acids, vitamins, and minerals in our system, then at some point, the system will falter.
 Symptoms of a sluggish lymphatic system include but are not limited to: